Connect with us

 Erection of a footbridge on Thika Road.
 PHOTO | FILE

-Build at a cost of Sh31 billion, Thika superhighway – an engineering show-piece whose construction began in April 2009 – is part of an elaborate plan to de-congest traffic in Nairobi.
+Build at Sh31 billion, Thika superhighway – an engineering show-piece whose construction began in April 2009 – is part of an elaborate plan to de-congest Nairobi.

 The highway’s construction budget was initially Sh27 billion but it eventually consumed Sh31 billion, an amount the Kenya National Highways Authority GM Meshack Kidenda attributes to inflation and additional works on the road.